groupdocs-viewer/GroupDocs.Viewer-for-Java/Showcase/README.md

 In GroupDocs.Viewer for Java Front-End has been disintegrated.
 So the GroupDocs.Viewer has become a UI-Less back end API.
 Therefore, the front-ends has been published as open sourced sample projects/showcases.
 The users can seek the knwoledge about implementation of the project and make the changes according to their needs.Also the users can enjoy the free scripts and skins of the viewer front-ends for their own projects.
 The list of the published front-ends has been written below

 ## Important Note
-> We suggest you to explore our latest - [Document Viewer Front-End (Modern UI)](https://github.com/groupdocs-viewer/GroupDocs.Viewer-for-Java-App) with many features and also support & maintenance for this app is available and will be continued.
+> We encourage you to explore our latest - [Document Viewer Front-End (Modern UI)](https://github.com/groupdocs-viewer/GroupDocs.Viewer-for-Java-App) with many features and also support & maintenance for this app is available and will be continued.

 Directory | Description
 --------- | -----------